 13.1.
-Certification schemes that allow more than one level of compliance shall ensure that the minimum level meets the GSTC Criteria.
-The certification process for any level shall comply with the requirements of this Manual.
+The GSTC-Accredited CS that allows multiple levels of compliance shall ensure that the minimum level meets the GSTC Criteria and the certification process for any level shall comply with the requirements stated in this Manual, as long as the level is referred to as certification.

-Example: a certification scheme award hotel in 3 levels: Bronze, Silver, and Gold.
+Example: a certification scheme awards hotels in 3 levels: Bronze, Silver, and Gold.
 The Bronze level of this certification scheme shall comply with all GSTC Criteria and hold a valid and currently Recognized status in the GSTC.

-14. Multi-site Organization's Certification
+14. Multi-site Certification

 - 14.1.
-CBs should note that Section 14 uses IAF MD 1:2018 as a basis with additional or specific the GSTC requirements. - 14.2.
-As in the general market, there are large enterprises in the tourism sectors that operate and deliver tourism services at several different sites.
-When this happens in such a way that the tourism activities and their management are carried out in a similar manner at different sites, all under a single management system, the multi-site certification can apply. - 14.3.
+CBs should note that Section 14 uses IAF MD 1:2018 as a basis with additional or specific GSTC requirements. - 14.2.
+As in the general market, there are large enterprises in the tourism sector that operate and deliver tourism services at several different sites.
+When this happens in such a way that the tourism activities and their management are carried out in a similar manner at different sites, all under a single management system, the multi-site certification can apply.

+- 14.3.
 A multi-site organization is an organization with a central office in which certain activities are performed or managed within a network of sites, and at which such activities are fully or partially carried out.
-All sites have a direct legal or contractual link with the central office of the organization and are subject to a common sustainability management system.
-A multi-site organization is defined as an organization having:
+All sites have a direct legal or contractual link with the central office of the organization and are subject to a common sustainability management system (SMS).
+A multi-site organization is defined as an organization having: - 14.3.1.

-- 14.3.1.
 An identified central office at which certain activities are planned, controlled, or managed; and - 14.3.2.
 A network of local offices or branches (sites) at which such activities are fully or partially carried out. - 14.4.
-Such an organization need not be a unique legal entity, but all sites shall have a legal or contractual link with the central office of the organization and be subject to a common quality system which is laid down, established and subject to continuous surveillance by the central office.
-This means that the central office has the rights to implement corrections or corrective actions when needed at any site.
-This shall be laid down in the contract between the central office and the sites.
+Such an organization need not be a unique legal entity, but all sites shall have a legal or contractual link with the central office of the organization and be subject to a common quality system which is established and subject to continuous surveillance by the central office.
+This means that the central office has the right to implement corrections or corrective actions when needed at any site.
+This shall be specified in the contract between the central office and the sites.